jannic/rp-microcontroller-rs/README.md

 ## Related projects

-There is a similar project called [rp-rs](https://github.com/rp-rs) which currently contains more code than this one.
-As both are under development and far away from a stable release, please have a look at both and pick whatever you like.
+There is a similar project called [rp-rs](https://github.com/rp-rs) which is much more active than this one.

+**As [rp-rs](https://github.com/rp-rs) is in a more usable state, most people should prefer that one, currently.**

 ## Prerequisites